adeep/bitwarden_reddit/backups.md

 # Introduction

 For new users of Bitwarden, we recommend creating
-[an emergency sheet](https://passwordbits.com/password-manager-emergency-sheet/).
+[an emergency sheet](https://github.com/djasonpenney/bitwarden_reddit/blob/main/emergency_kit.md).
 An emergency sheet is a disaster recovery mitigation.
 It ensures that if you forget your master password, lose access to your TOTP datastore, or otherwise get disconnected from the Bitwarden servers, that you can regain access.

 A backup goes one step beyond that.
-It ensures that if the Bitwarden servers [get swallowed up](https://en.wikipedia.org/wiki/Cascadia_subduction_zone) that a recent copy of your data is still recoverable.
+It ensures that if the Bitwarden servers disappear or corrupt your datastore, a recent copy of your data is  still recoverable.

 # What's in a backup?

 A backup needs the following pieces:

+* *Emergency Sheet* -- to my mind, a full backup is a proper superset of an [emergency sheet](https://github.com/djasonpenney/bitwarden_reddit/blob/main/emergency_kit.md).
+There should be a single concise file

 * *Bitwarden vault export* -- this needs to be a [JSON export](https://bitwarden.com/help/export-your-data/).
 The "CSV" format is useful but not necessary unless you want to leave the Bitwarden ecosystem.
 The CSV format is also